Data-Centric-AI-Community/awesome-data-centric-ai/medium/README.md

 </a>

 # The *Data-Centric AI Community* Blog
-This repository contains a curated list hands-on tutorials and materials that will guide through your data-centric journey, focusing on achieving high-quality data to feed your machine learning models.
+This repository contains a curated list of hands-on tutorials and materials that will guide you through your data-centric journey, focusing on achieving high-quality data to feed your machine learning models.